wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating_custom_policies.rst

 test for existence of files inside directories.
 When it comes to content checking, they are able to check for file contents, recursively check for the contents of files inside directories, command output and registry value data.

-In an abstract manner, rules start by a location (and a `type` of location), that will be the target of the test, followed by the actual the test specification.
+Abstracly, rules start by a location (and a `type` of location), that will be the target of the test, followed by the actual the test specification.
 Such tests fall into two categories: existence and content checks.

 ..
 General rule syntax